rumblesan/improviz/examples/osc-interaction/osc-examples.md

 ## Pure Data

-The Pure Data example is simpler and a bit more reactive.
-All the patch has is a slider that outputs a value between 0 and 1000 which gets sent to the same *freq* variable in Improviz.
+The Pure Data example is more reactive.
+The patch has a slider that outputs a value between 0 and 1000 which gets sent to the same *freq* variable in Improviz.
+It also has two message boxes which will send either the string *sphere* or *cube* to the */var/shape* variable.

+This string is used by Improviz to set the shape that is drawn.